About CAP®

 About Central Florida CAP® Study group

-The Central Florida CAP Study Group is a private/public partnership collaborating across sectors and disciplines to do more in our community through philanthropy.
-The Catholic Foundation, F4 Wealth Advisors, Rollins College, and ShuffiedLowman are co-hosting this study group designed to bring together client-facing advisors and nonprofit executives to earn the Chartered Advisor in Philanthropy (CAP®) designation provided by The American College of Financial Services.
+The Central Florida CAP® Study Group is a private/public partnership collaborating across sectors and disciplines to do more in our community through philanthropy.
+The Catholic Foundation, 55 North Private Wealth, Rollins College, and ShuffiedLowman are co-hosting this study group designed to bring together client-facing advisors and nonprofit executives to earn the Chartered Advisor in Philanthropy (CAP®) designation provided by The American College of Financial Services.
 This designation signifies that the student has successfully passed exams for three graduate-level courses.

 The Catholic Foundation provides partial scholarships for Catholic nonprofit professionals.
 Our partnership is grateful for the generous grant provided by Edyth Bush Charitable Foundation supporting our meetings, graduation and partial scholarships for Central Florida nonprofit executives.